Cardiff Rare Books collection (15th-20th C.)PARTLY CATALOGUED

 Keywords: Literature, history, theology, English printing, continental printing, incunabula

-Notes: There is a good amount of detail of provenance information running throughout the collection, (including owners such as John Dee and Isaac Newton), plus much marginalia of historical significance.
-More information is available on the SCOLAR website.
+Notes: The collection is currently being catalogued and made accessible via LibrarySearch.
+There is a good amount of detail of provenance information running throughout the collection, (including owners such as John Dee and Isaac Newton), plus much marginalia of historical significance - all of which is recorded in the catalogue records.